Where can I serve?

 With around 65% of the population being Hispanic/Latino, Miami is formed by a mix of cultures, languages, economic differences, class, and nationalities.
 Dwell-ing in Miami means to be exposed to a strong and visible contrast on a daily basis in a place where the top spoken languages are Spanish, English and Haitian Creole, among others.

 Homelessness, immigration, gentrification, and human trafficking are some of the matters around a city known by being a tourist destination, it’s opulence, extravagant lifestyle and wealth.
 Dwellers will encounter this reality by working or getting involved in agencies all the way from the Miami-Dade county to Homestead, Florida, which is known by their farmworker population.
+All Miami YAVs (Dwellers) will also live together in an intentional community participating and learning in a cooperative culture that will enrich their experience and contribute to their personal and group growth.
+Website

 These days, Nashville rightly appears on all kinds of "best" lists and is making a name for itself as one of the most creative and forward-thinking cities in the American South.
 Nashville YAVs will enjoy this cultural Renaissance to the fullest while also serving as prophetic voices on the margins of a city that cannot hide from its history of discrimination, segregation, and disenfranchisement, and which must continue to wrestle with how these systemic patterns shape the present and future for its growing populations of immigrants, refugees, and people who live with homelessness and poverty.
 Website